Workforce Capacity and Capability Building Service

 As a result of the new Workforce Capacity and Capability Building Service, the Queensland Government would expect to see:

-- Diversification of specialisations across the Sector through increased partnerships between services
+- Diversification of specialisations across the Sector through increased partnerships between services; and

 - Increased quality and consistency of DFV service provision across Queensland.